 How to Prevent Him From “Getting It” Elsewhere

-When ut comes to your low sex drive – You can run, but you can’t hide.
+When it comes to your low sex drive – you can run, but you can’t hide.
 You’ll need professional help.
-You can’t wait a minute longer if you want to salvage your relationship.
+You can’t wait a minute longer if you want your marriage to last.

-The first step in preventing him from looking for outside, is to show him that this problem is equally important to you.
+The first step in preventing him from looking for it outside is to show him that this problem is equally important to you.
 That you want to solve this.

 And in my opinion, these are your options:

-2. Marriage counseling – Look for a local marriage counselor that is highly recommended by other people.
-The disadvantage is the high cost and lack pf privacy.
+2. Marriage counseling – look for a local marriage counselor that is highly recommended by other people.
+The disadvantage is the high cost and lack of privacy.

 Rooting for ya,